ddikman/genre-substantif/README.md

 This warning, in dev mode, can be safely ignored.
 But do make sure you build and try to serve the app using the pre-generated index.html as well to make sure there are no hydration issues happening on the production build.

+This dev hydration issue could also be resolved by serving a rendered `index.html` when working locally according to [Vite's instructions](https://vitejs.dev/guide/ssr.html#setting-up-the-dev-server) but I deemed this to be overkill for this project and that it is better to live with the warning.

 ## Roadmap

 - Refactor into separate pages